![]() |

-September 5, 2023 |
+Videogames | September 5, 2023 |

 Better than Adventure (BTA) is a mod for Minecraft beta 1.7.3, which is a version that was released way back on July 8, 2011.
-Beta 1.7.3 is an update pretty well known in the Minecraft community as the last version that felt like "classic" minecraft.
-More specifically, it was the last version before major game-changing additions would be added that fundamentally changed the way the game was played.
+Beta 1.7.3 is an update that's pretty well known in the Minecraft community as the last version that felt like "traditional" minecraft.
+More specifically, it was the last version before major game-changing additions would be added which fundamentally changed the way the game was played.
 Beta 1.8, known as the "adventure" update, introduced sprint, the hunger bar, new food types, stackable foods, revised world generation, and more.

 Even though the more "classical" alpha & beta period (2009-2011) only lasted for a small fraction of Minecraft's total existence, there is still a fairly sizeable subsect of Minecraft players that regularly play or visit beta 1.7.3.
 While nostalgia certainly plays a part, many who play beta 1.7.3 today do so because they prefer the style of gameplay that was present before the adventure update.

-Path blocks have also been added, as shown below.
+Yes, path blocks have also been added.

 An ancient indev feature that makes a return is isometric screenshots, which is a really cool way to photograph your world.
-It's very customizable too, allowing you to set the time of day, and adjust the position of the camera.
-It's in engine, which is neat.

 Here are some more pics of the outside of my house: